“Scientists Discover Gene that Stops Alzheimer’s in Colombian Mountain Villages”

 “What we’ve done with studying these two cases is reading Mother Nature,” says Lopera.
 “The most exciting thing is that nature has revealed to us both the cause of Alzheimer’s and the cure for it.”

-These are insights that could not have been gained without such a cohort of subjects as in north-western Colombia.
+These are insights that might not have been gained without such a cohort of subjects as in north-western Colombia.
 It is now clear that both people carried a gene that causes Alzheimer’s, but also another one that protected them from the symptoms of the disease for more than two decades.
 “So the solution,” says Francisco Lopera, “is to mimic nature by developing therapies that mimic the protective mechanisms of these genetic variants in people at risk of developing Alzheimer’s.”

 The most exciting thing is that nature has revealed to us both the cause of Alzheimer’s and the cure for it.